w3labkr/py-pdf-merger/README.md

 - **Merged PDF**: The combined PDF file written to the path specified by `--output`.
 - **summary_index.json**: A cumulative JSON array of summary metadata objects.

+### Additional Notes

+- **Encrypted PDFs**: The script attempts to decrypt encrypted PDFs using an empty password.
+If decryption fails, the file will be skipped.
+- **Natural Sorting**: PDF files are sorted naturally (e.g., `file2.pdf` comes before `file10.pdf`).
+- **Fallback for Summarization**: If summarization fails, the script falls back to the first 200 characters of the text.

 ## License